Kailyn Lowry Comes Clean On Sleeping With Javi Marroquin’s Best Friend, Insider Reveals Identity

 Fans of Teen Mom 2 are already well aware that Kailyn Lowry and her ex-husband, Javi Marroquin, will be appearing on Marriage Bootcamp: Reality Stars Edition this October.
 Although rumors have been swirling for a long time, the pair confirmed their appearance via social media.

-Those who watch Teen Mom 2 already know that their relationship was definitely not repaired by the reality TV show, and instead the two ended up getting a divorce while Kailyn Lowry moved on with another man.
+Those who watch Teen Mom 2 already know that their relationship was definitely not repaired by the reality TV show, and instead, the two ended up getting a divorce while Kailyn Lowry moved on with another man.
 But fans were flabbergasted when the trailer to Marriage Bootcamp: Reality Stars Edition dropped and Kailyn Lowry admitted to sleeping with her ex-husband, Javi Marroquin’s best friend.

 There have been a lot of cheating allegations going on on either side, with many speculating that Kail might have even gotten pregnant while she was still married to Javi.
 And while Teen Mom 2 fans struggled to piece together the identity of the mystery man, an insider revealed who it was Kail had slept with while Javi was deployed.